104others are checking this out!

-See this extraordinary and prescient Pulitzer Prize finalist by Jordan Harrison.
-An uncanny work of science fiction, Marjorie Prime plays at the Helen Hayes Theater in the 2025/26 season, marking Harrison's Broadway debut following an acclaimed and decades-long career of creating edgy and provocative works off Broadway.
+See Oscar nominee June Squibb, two-time Tony winner Cynthia Nixon, Tony winner Danny Burstein, and stage and screen star Christopher Lowell in this extraordinary and prescient Pulitzer Prize finalist by Jordan Harrison.
+An uncanny work of science fiction, Marjorie Prime marks Harrison's Broadway debut following an acclaimed and decades-long career of creating edgy and provocative works off Broadway.

-Experience Marjorie Prime in New York: first a play that premiered at Playwrights Horizons in 2015 and then a starry film with Lois Smith and Jon Hamm, this thought-provoking drama follows four characters as they wrestle with grief and a solution to it, Primes.
+First a play that premiered at Playwrights Horizons in 2015 and then a starry film with Lois Smith and Jon Hamm, this thought-provoking drama follows four characters as they wrestle with grief and a solution to it: Primes.
 What if we never had to grieve our loved ones, and they could stay with us forever?
 Would that lead to happiness, or something even more sinister or curious?
-What scientific advances should we pursue, and which are immoral to?
+What scientific advances should we pursue, and which are immoral?
 See Marjorie Prime on Broadway to find out.

 November 20th, 2025